 One of the tramlines linking the quarries to building sites.
 Temporary buildings can be seen in the background.
+Source: Department of Community Sonices and Department of Juvenile, Justices

 Source: Department of Community Services and Department of Juvenile Justice Historical Collection, reproduced in Rubie.